-Annual Asset-Based Fees 1 Additional Expenses

-Investment Option Underlying Investment Fee 2 Program Management Fee Total Annual Asset-Based Fee 3 Quarterly Account Maintenance Fee4

-Aggressive Option 0.05% 0.32% 0.37% \$15

-Moderately Aggressive Option 0.05% 0.32% 0.37% \$15

-Growth Option 0.05% 0.32% 0.37% \$15

-Moderate Option 0.05% 0.32% 0.37% \$15

-Moderately Conservative Option 0.04% 0.32% 0.36% \$15

-Conservative Option 0.02% 0.32% 0.34% \$15

-Checking Option N/A N/A N/A \$15
+Annual Asset-Based Fees 1 Additiona l Expenses Investment Option Underlying Investment Fee 2 Program Management Fee Total Annual Asset-Based Fee 3 Checking Option Monthly Service Fee4 Quarterly Account Maintenance Fee 5 Aggressive Option 0.05% 0.32% 0.37% N/A \$15 per Account regardless of which Investment Options you choose Moderately Aggressive Option 0.05% 0.32% 0.37% N/A Growth Option 0.05% 0.32% 0.37% N/A Moderate Option 0.05% 0.32% 0.37% N/A Moderately Conservative Option 0.04% 0.32% 0.36% N/A Conservative Option 0.02% 0.32% 0.34% N/A Checking Option N/A N/A N/A \$2.00

-- 1 Expressed as an annual percentage of the average daily net assets of each Investment Option. - 2 For each Investment Option, other than the Checking Option, the Estimated Underlying Investment Fee in this column is derived from the expense ratio reported in each Underlying Investment's most recent prospectus and is based on a weighted average of the expenses of each Underlying Investment's expense ratio, in accordance with the Investment Option's asset allocation among its Underlying Investments.
+- 1 Expressed as an annual percentage of the average daily net assets of each Investment Option. - 2 For each Investment Option other than the Checking Option, the Estimated Underlying Investment Fee in this column is derived from the expense ratio reported in each Underlying Investment's most recent prospectus and is based on a weighted average of the expenses of each Underlying Investment's expense ratio, in accordance with the Investment Option's asset allocation among its Underlying Investments.
 Each Investment Option indirectly bears the expenses of the Underlying Investments; so when fees are deducted from an Underlying Investment's assets, the value of the Underlying Investment's shares is reduced.
 Actual Underlying Investment expenses may vary. - 3 The Total Annual Asset-Based Fee total fee is assessed against assets over the course of the year.
 It includes the Underlying Investment Fee plus the Program Management Fee, but does not include the Quarterly Account Maintenance Fee.
-Please refer to the Illustration of Investment Costs on page 8 for the total assumed cost for a \$10,000 investment over 1-, 3-, 5-, and 10-year periods. - 4 The Quarterly Account Maintenance Fee will be reduced by \$3.75 if an Account Owner signs up for electronic delivery of statements and confirmations and/or by \$1.25 if an Account Owner or Authorized Individual is a resident of Alaska.
+Please refer to the Illustration of Investment Costs on page 7 for the total assumed cost for a \$10,000 investment over 1-, 3-, 5-, and 10-year periods. - 4 The Checking Option Monthly Service Fee is waived if your Account has an average daily balance over \$250 or if you are enrolled in electronic statement delivery directly with Fifth Third Bank. - 5 The Quarterly Account Maintenance Fee will be reduced by \$3.75 if you sign up for electronic delivery of statements and confirmations.